evilyesh/web-llm/README.md

 ## TODO

+- [ ] fix user prompt insert in html - now <? ?> translates in html as comment
 - [ ] Load file content before send prompt and before diff with model answer. (its differ if user edit file too)
 - [ ] Display the full file path if there are files with the same name in different directories.
 - [ ] Implement permissions control.
 - [ ] Implement config select
+- [ ] Put files drag and drop
 - [ ] Make dataset from history